Bridle Path, Toronto: Education

 Two public school boards operate elementary schools in Bridle Path, the separate Toronto Catholic District School Board (TCDSB), and the secular Toronto District School Board (TDSB).
 TCDSB operates St. Bonaventure Catholic School, and TDSB operates Park Lane Public School.
 Neither school board operates a secondary school in the neighbourhood; secondary schools for both TCDSB and TDSB are in adjacent neighbourhoods.

 Two French first language public school boards also provides schooling for applicable residents of Bridle Path, the secular Conseil scolaire Viamonde (CSV), and the separate Conseil scolaire catholique MonAvenir (CSCM).
 Neither operates a school in the neighbourhood, with CSV and CSCM students attending schools in other neighbourhoods in Toronto.

 The neighbourhood has one public post-secondary institution, Glendon College.
 The college is a federated campus of York University, operating as a bilingual liberal arts college.

-In addition to public institutions, the neighbourhood is also home to several private schools, including Crescent School, an elementary and secondary private school.
+In addition to public institutions, the neighbourhood is also home to several private schools, including Crescent School, an elementary and secondary private school, and the Toronto French School (TFS).